 - Gear capacity: 45 liters (size medium)

-Version: Women's An adjustable, ventilated AntiGravity™ harness and outstanding weight distribution earn the Osprey Aura AG top reviews for a fine-tuned fit.
-Verified customer and reviewer Bookgirl says, “Miles up and down hills and NO bruises ya’ll, I don’t know how they did it and had I realized it was possible to find a pack that compensated for a women’s hips and boney shoulders I would have paid whatever a long time ago.”
+An adjustable, ventilated AntiGravity™ harness and outstanding weight distribution have earned the Osprey Aura AG top reviews for a fine-tuned fit.
+One happy customer reported: “Miles up and down hills and NO bruises ya’ll, I don’t know how they did it and had I realized it was possible to find a pack that compensated for a women’s hips and boney shoulders I would have paid whatever a long time ago.”

 - Gear capacity: 65 liters (size medium)

-Packs buyer Randall-Lally refers to the Osprey Exos as “light plus”—streamlined yet still comfortable, this pack is nearly lightweight enough to be considered ultralight, but offers greater cushioning and comfort.
-The Exos is ideal for adventurers who want to move toward ultralight backpacking without sacrificing ventilation and load support.
-Also highly rated, the women-specific Eja 58 is new on the market for 2018.
+Randall-Lally refers to the Osprey Exos and Eja packs as “light plus”—streamlined yet still comfortable, these packs are nearly lightweight enough to be considered ultralight, but offer greater cushioning and comfort.
+Both packs are perfect for adventurers who want to move toward ultralight backpacking without sacrificing ventilation and load support.
+And the women-specific Eja 58 features details like a strategically placed sternum strap and shoulder straps that are less bulky than the men's version.

-REI Co-op packs designer Ash Price is excited about 2018 updates to the ventilated, adjustable Traverse packs.
-“They’re really customizable—you can swap out the shoulder harness and the hipbelt to get a really good tailored fit,” she says.
-Ash also loves this pack's innovative, easy-to-reach bottle pockets and use of recycled fabrics throughout.
+Ash Price, a senior designer for REI Co-op brands, is excited about the most recent updates to the ventilated, adjustable Traverse packs: “They’re really customizable—you can swap out the shoulder harness and the hipbelt to get a really good tailored fit,” she said.
+Ash also loves this pack's innovative, easy-to-reach bottle pockets and the use of recycled fabrics throughout

 - Gear capacity: 65 liters (size small)